Mike Butcher (journalist): Career

+Impact efforts

 In 2010, Butcher founded TechHub with entrepreneur Elizabeth Varley.
 According to the Financial Times, for ten years, the TechHub office space in Silicon Roundabout was "a focal point for the tech community" in London, and "home to hundreds of startups", but filed for administration in 2020 due to the COVID-19 pandemic.

 Butcher founded Techfugees in 2015, as an organization for "tech solutions supporting the inclusion of displaced people."
 The organisation assists with identity verification for NGO workers, arranging remote work for refugees, and humanitarian aid.